 Commercial Sex Industry Takes Advantage of Unemployment Levels During Times of Crisis

-During times of crisis when unemployment levels are subject to increase, sexually exploitative entities that are already well versed in coercion apply increased pressure on vulnerable women (and men) to use commercial sex as a way to make “ends meet.”
+During times of crisis when unemployment levels are subject to increase, sexually exploitative entities that are already well versed in coercion apply increased pressure on vulnerable women (as well as men and transgender individuals) to use commercial sex as a way to make “ends meet.”

 The coronavirus pandemic is no different.